 Organic clarified butter offers a rich and unique flavor: you can use it cooking risottos, pasta dishes, or for cooking sea food or chicken delicacies.

 What is ghee?

-Organic cow Ghee is traditionally associated with Asian culinary practice, especially with Indo Asian cuisine and in Middle East food culture.
+Organic cow Ghee is traditionally associated with Asian culinary practice, especially with Indo-Asian cuisine and in Middle East food culture.
 Since the water portion of the milk butter gets completely removed, the product becomes absolutely shelf-stable, even better than clarified butter.

 Cow ghee is produced from 100% grass fed cow milk butter.

 Clarified butter organic is produced by heating milk butter up to the point where water gets evaporated and the milk solids gets separated by slow cooking process.
-But pure cow ghee is cooked for some more time till the milk solids gets converted into caramelized condition and starts emancipating a nutty flavour.
+But pure cow ghee is cooked for some more time till the milk solids gets converted into caramelized condition and starts emancipating a nutty flavor.

 The final product of pure cow ghee is golden in color and it offers a higher smoke point than clarified butter: cow ghee smoke point is 485°F.

 Pure cow ghee is Keto, Paleo, and DASH diet friendly.
 However, wherever you are supposed to use clarified butter, you may consider use of ghee.
-Ghee can be used for grilling meat, roasting veggies, or adding to salads as well as can season the mashed avocadoes.
+Ghee can be used for grilling meat, roasting veggies, or adding to salads as well as can season the mashed avocados.
 Ghee can be applied externally on skin and hair.